Bradley Danger

-Bradley Danger (born 29 January 1998) is a French professional footballer who plays for Rodez as a defender.
+Bradley Danger (born 29 January 1998) is a French professional footballer who plays for Red Star as a defender.

-Professional career
+Club career

-Danger is a youth product of Le Havre AC, and signed a professional contract with them in June 2018 before joining Avranches on loan.
+Danger is a youth product of Le Havre, and signed a professional contract with them in June 2018 before joining Avranches on loan.
 He then signed with Avranches, and after a successful season joined FC Chambly on 16 May 2020.
-Danger made his professional debut with Chambly in a 3-0 Ligue 2 loss to Paris FC on 22 August 2020.
+Danger made his professional debut with Chambly in a 3–0 Ligue 2 loss to Paris FC on 22 August 2020.

-On 16 June 2021 he joined Rodez.
+On 16 June 2021, he joined Rodez, ending his career there on 9 July 2024 to join Red Star.

 International career

 Danger is a youth international for France, and represented the France U17s at the 2015 UEFA European Under-17 Championship.